Second Just International Development Forum

 With: Raimon Cardelús Ylla-Català, researcher, and Aljoscha Karg, PhD Candidate at the Governance and Inclusive Development, University of Amsterdam; Julien-Francois Gerber, Associate Professor of Environment and Development at the International Institute of Social Studies (ISS), Marijke van den Broek, master student, Governance and Inclusive Development, University of Amsterdam.

-Imperialism and neo-colonialism—once perhaps thought to be bygone concerns—have returned to both protest slogans and academic debate.
-This session intervenes in that revival by examining imperialism’s contemporary form: unequal exchange, a trade-driven transfer of wealth from the periphery to the center.
-Here, value is extracted covertly through seemingly ordinary market transactions.
+Imperialism and neo-colonialism have returned to both protest slogans and academic debate.
+This session intervenes in that revival by addressing imperialism’s contemporary form: unequal exchange, a trade-driven transfer of wealth from the periphery to the center.
+Here, value is extracted covertly through seemingly ordinary market transactions in the so-called ‘even playing field’ of international ‘free-trade’.
+The theory of unequal exchange reveals how labor exploitation and appropriation of natural resources both stems from the same systemic dynamics and deepens socio-ecological crisis.
+Therefore, it can strengthen alliances across movements and sharpen strategies of resistance.

 SESSION 10.
 Stories in Development